roudha9724-coder/AI-agent-content-creator/README.md

 - Groq AI
 - HTTP Request node

+## Instagram Auto Posting

+This project has been extended to support Instagram auto-posting using the Meta Instagram Graph API.

+The workflow can:

+- Generate Instagram captions using AI
+- Use a public image URL for the Instagram post
+- Create Instagram media through the Meta Graph API
+- Publish the media to Instagram
+- Update the posting status in Google Sheets

+Workflow:

+Google Sheets → Transcript Extraction → AI Content Generation → Wait Until Scheduled Time → Create Instagram Media → Publish Instagram Post → Update Status = Posted

 ## Future Enhancements

-### Instagram Auto Posting

-Future versions of this project will:
+Future versions of this project will improve the workflow by:

-- Connect to Instagram Graph API
-- Automatically publish posts at scheduled times
-- Update posting status in Google Sheets

-Planned workflow:

-Google Sheets → Transcript Extraction → AI Content Generation → Wait Until Scheduled Time → Instagram Graph API → Publish Post → Update Status = Posted
+- Separating captions, hashtags, and summaries into different Google Sheet columns
+- Adding an approval step before posting
+- Generating AI images automatically
+- Improving error handling for expired access tokens
+- Supporting multiple social media platforms

 ## Workflow Screenshot